Dewasurya16/Website-kenopia-/README.md

 <br>
  How to run on local recommendation Using ANACONDA

--Before installing make sure the computer has flask installed  click For [Documentation](https://flask.palletsprojects.com/en/2.2.x/installation/)
+- Before installing make sure the computer has flask installed  click For [Documentation](https://flask.palletsprojects.com/en/2.2.x/installation/)

 - Clone the repo project